-EAST periodically looks for volunteers to serve on its various committees and working groups, and the best way to find out about these opportunities is to receive our emails.
-Use the Contact Us form on the EAST website to request to be added to the EAST.Members list-serv.
+EAST periodically looks for volunteers to serve on its various committees and working groups.
+The best way to find out about these opportunities is to sign up for our emails by using the Contact Us form on the EAST website to request to be added to the EAST.Members list-serv.